DESTINATIONS · CALABRIA

 The Cult of Our Lady of the Island – Cultural and Spiritual Heritage of Bova

-In the very heart of Greek Calabria, in the picturesque town of Bova Superiore, stands the co-cathedral of Santa Maria dell'Isodia.
-The people of Bova have pilgrimaged to this sanctuary for generations, believing in the special protection of the Madonna over their difficult, mountainous terrain.
-The focal point of the cult is a marble statue of the Madonna and Child from 1584, created by the distinguished sculptor Rinaldo Bonanno.
+In the very heart of Greek Calabria, in the town of Bova Superiore, stands the co-cathedral of Santa Maria dell'Isodia.
+The people of Bova have for generations linked this place with the Madonna's protection over their difficult, mountainous terrain.
+The focal point of the cult is a marble statue of the Madonna and Child from 1584, created by the sculptor Rinaldo Bonanno.

 Southern Italian Architecture in the Cathedral of Santa Maria dell'Isodia – Traditions and Influences